SoftUni-Internal/interactive-content/Java RO/10-Exam Preparation/01-Problem-EN.md

 - "Successful registrations: \{successfulRegistrationsCount\}"

 ### Input
-- On the first line - n - the count of inputs.
+- On the first line - n - the count of inputs
-- On the next n lines - input that you have to check if it has a valid registration.
+- On the next n lines - input that you have to check if it has a valid registration

 ### Output
-- Print all results from each input, each on a new line.
+- Print all results from each input, each on a new line
 - In the end print the count of successful registrations

 ### Example